thesamcapps/AdultingGame/cardgame/README.md

 # Adulting The Game

-#### Adulting The Game is an open source digital card game with game mechanics inspired by an out-of-print trademarked collectible card game.
+#### Adulting The Game is an open source digital card game with game mechanics inspired by an out-of-print collectible card game.
 Feel free to fork and
  add your own cards
   and game mechanics.